Created by Harlan Coben

-One of the most popular recent series features sports agent MYRON BOLITAR.
-Nope, he's not a private eye in the traditional sense, but in the act of protecting and defending his clients' interests, he ventures into some pretty familiar gumshoe turf.
-Call him a troubleshooter/private eye, in the same way William DeAndreas' Matt Cobb or Spencer Dean's Don Cadee is.
+What can I say?
+Nope, he's not a private eye in any traditional sense, but in the act of protecting and defending his clients' interests, he ventures into some pretty familiar gumshoe turf.
+Call him a troubleshooter, then, and let's squeeze him into this site the same way we did William DeAndreas' Matt Cobb, Spencer Dean's Don Cadee or any of host of other honourable exceptions.
 And the fact that Myron's smart-ass exterior hides a heart of pure mush makes him an even more appealing character.

 A star college basketball player whose knee injury prevented him from turning pro, Myron turned to Harvard Law School grad and a second career as a big shot sports agent, whose clients seem to habitually get into some rather peculiar jams.
-The novels all take place in the sports milieu, offering behind-the-scenes look at some of the seedier aspects of that world, from merchandising to drug abuse.
+The novels all take place in the sports milieu, offering behind-the-scenes peeks at some of the seedier aspects of that world, from merchandising to drug abuse.
 Even Myron seems to be addicted to some fiendish chocolate substance...
 Yoo-Hoo!

-Not that Myron doen't need a little help himself.
+Not that Myron doen't occasionally need a little help himself.
 Besides Win, he relies on Esperanza, his saucy business associate.
 A gorgeous Latin woman, "Esperanza had been spotted by a modeling scout when she was seventeen, but her career took a few weird turns and she ended up making it big in the world of professional wrestling, where she'd been known as Little Pocohontas, the jewel of the Fablulous Ladies of Wrestling (FLOW) organization."